simaalkan/simaalkan/README.md

 ⚡ I truly enjoy testing and finding bugs.
 I'm a reliable bug catcher, hence the nickname 'the last bug bender' by my teammates.

+🦒 Can’t switch off the QA brain...
+Sometimes I find myself reporting bugs in the apps I use and the games I play.
+Occupational hazard, I guess.

 🎓 I have a Bachelor of Science degree in Industrial Engineering at Bilkent University.

 <br>